telerik/kendo-ui-core/docs/aspnet-mvc/aspnetmvc-apps/mvc-6/introduction.md

 ### Supported Environments

-Telerik UI for ASP.NET MVC 6 targets the stable release of the ASP.NET 5 framework.
+Telerik UI for ASP.NET Core MVC targets the stable release of the ASP.NET 5 framework.
 At the time of this writing this is RC1.

 The target runtime is [CoreCLR](https://github.com/dotnet/coreclr).
 The full desktop CLR is also supported.